This book consists of 5 parts containing lessons in each area.

 Let this book be your lantern.
 May it guide you along your author path.
 When I was a new author, I felt like I was walking my path alone in the dark.
 I needed someone to guide me.
 I needed a light to show me which steps to take.
 I needed to know what my options were.
 I’ve written the lessons in this book as if each lesson were a letter to each reader.
 It is my prayer that the lessons I’ve learned in my journey as an author serve as a guide for others with a passion for writing.

 This book has 88 lessons.
 I suggest reading one lesson per day.
-In 3 months, you will have years' worth of an author's knowledge.
+In 3 months, you will have more than a decade's worth of an author's knowledge.

 Why do a reading plan?
 Nonfiction is a different breed of books.
 You aren't simply reading.
 You are learning.
 It's helpful to take in smaller bites of knowledge to better absorb the information.
 Doing a reading plan allows time to read, reflect on each day's lesson, think about what you want to do, and begin to apply what you've learned.